Skip to Main Content

 • Create S.M.A.R.T Goals (see below)

-2) State an intended product and develop appropriate success criteria for the product
+2) State a product goal and develop appropriate success criteria for the product

 • How will you know you have achieved your learning outcomes?

-3) Provide a clear, detailed plan for achieving the product and its associated success criteria
+3) Provide a clear, detailed plan for achieving the product and including success criteria

 • Your plan needs to focus on the product not the report criteria